oskardudycz/event-driven.io/content/posts/2026-04-13--passive_aggressive_events/index.en.md

 1. **Blocking** - We need to wait for information about payments and shipments.
 This is our critical path.
 2. **Non-blocking**- Order process shouldn't stop if the notification wasn't sent or the data warehouse wasn't able to process events.
 We'd like that to happen, but it's expected rather than critical.

-Now, both payments can fail (if our customer doesn't have enough money), and the shipment may not be completed (if it's Black Friday, and multiple people are competing for the same product).
+Now, both payments may fail (if our customer doesn't have enough money), and the shipment may not be completed (if it's Black Friday, and multiple people are competing for the same product).

-If that happens, as the ordering module, we also need to take action, for instance, do reimbursement if the shipment wasn't completed, and eventually cancel the order.
+If that happens, ordering module needs to take action, for instance, do reimbursement if the shipment wasn't completed, and eventually cancel the order.

-If we're just focused on events, we tend to forget about _"negative"_ scenarios.
-If all communication is through events, then it's too easy to stay in I-Alread-Did-My-Job mode.
+If we don't foresee that and stay in passive-aggressive mode,  we tend to forget about _"negative"_ scenarios. it's too easy to stay in I-Alread-Did-My-Job mode.
+This will have severe consequences: blocked orders, missed communication, and dissatisfied customers.

-We may not notice that another module can actually say no:
+We may lear too late that another module can actually say no:
 1. Payment module can say: _Man, that's not going to happen, you've already run out of money_.
 2. Shipment module can say: _Man, I'm sorry, but you weren't fast enough and we've run out of product_.

 And both of those scenarios will block successful order completion.

-If we don't foresee that and stay in passive-aggressive mode, this will have severe consequences: blocked orders, missed communication, and dissatisfied customers.

-How to find such scenarios?
+How to find such cases?
 [Doing Example Mapping during modelling can be a good option for that](/en/intro_to_example_mapping/).

-Most importantly, we need to embrace the fact that some scenarios require direct, blocking communication, and others don't.
+Most importantly, we need to embrace the fact that some processes require direct, blocking communication, and others don't.
 Just like in real life, sometimes it's just more effective to tell someone to do something.
 We should avoid micromanagement and aim for autonomy, but not end up with anarchy.

-In our case, it'd be better to have a coordinator ([workflow](/en/how_to_have_fun_with_typescript_and_workflow/), [saga, process manager](/en/saga_process_manager_distributed_transactions/), etc.) that publishes the _OrderConfirmed_ event for modules not on the critical path and sends commands like _RecordPayment_ and _InitiateShipment_.
+In our case, it'd be better to have a coordinator ([workflow](/en/how_to_have_fun_with_typescript_and_workflow/), [saga, process manager](/en/saga_process_manager_distributed_transactions/), [To-Do List](/en/to_do_list_and_passage_of_time_patterns_combined/) etc.) that publishes the _OrderConfirmed_ event for modules not on the critical path and sends commands like _RecordPayment_ and _InitiateShipment_.

 By that, we're separating responsibilities and making explicit what should be explicit.
 This also helps in understanding the business process, as you have a central place to see the critical flow and get proper observability.